oren/oren.github.io/articles/flow-system/README.md

 # Flow System Playbook

-This is my attempt to summary a book I want to read.
+This is my attempt to summarize a book I want to read.

 ## Complex Thinking
 Understanding uncertainty and complex adaptive systems.